Development of Guidance Materials and Support Tools for Compliance with ESG Standards for the African Mini-Grid Sector

 COMING SOON: ESG Compliance Toolkit

-The ESG Compliance Toolkit for African Mini-Grids is expected to launch at the ARE Energy Access Investment Forum 2026, taking place from 21 to 24 April 2026 in Nairobi.
+The ESG Compliance Toolkit for African Mini-Grids was presented at the ARE Energy Access Investment Forum 2026, taking place from 21 to 24 April 2026 in Nairobi.